xy2z/AcLog/README.md

 # AcLog

-AcLog is a zero-dependency PHP package to log actions to files.
-This is not for logging errors/warnings/fatal errors, you should probably use Monolog for that.
-This is meant for history logging actions users make - simple and ready to go.
+AcLog is a simple, zero-dependency PHP package to log activity to files.

+This is not meant for logging errors, this is can be used for logging cronjobs, emails, user activity, etc.

 ## Requirements
 - PHP 8.0+

 ## Install
+Add this to your existing project:

 ```
 composer require xy2z/aclog
 ```